-Severe bacterial infections are a major cause of morbidity and mortality among newborns and young infants in the developing world.
+Severe infections—including sepsis, meningitis, and pneumonia—are a major cause of morbidity and mortality among newborns and young infants in the developing world.

 percentage of neonatal deaths caused by severe bacterial infections

 number of newborns who die each year as a result of severe infections

 Preventive measures during the antenatal and intrapartum periods can reduce the risk of congenital and newborn infections while protecting the health of the mother.
 Before and during pregnancy, women can be screened and treated for syphilis and vaccinated against diseases like tetanus.
 In addition to preventing subsequent infection in the newborn, treating maternal infections during pregnancy – such as antibiotics for prolonged, preterm rupture of membranes or chorioamnionitis — can also greatly reduce the risk for preterm birth, a leading cause of newborn mortality as well as prevent serious newborn infection.

 Clean birth practices reduce the rate of newborn infections at home and implementation of consistent, high-quality infection control practices reduces newborn infections in facility settings.
 Hygienic umbilical cord care, including using a sterile instrument to cut the cord and, when appropriate and per national guidelines, applying chlorhexidine to the newborn cord stump, can also reduce infection and preventable death.
 Early and exclusive breastfeeding also reduces the likelihood of newborn infections in several ways, including providing critical support to boost immune system development and avoiding the introduction of potentially harmful substances to the immature gut.